Last updated 5th April, 2023

 Trying to find out how much it costs to clean and clear gutters?

-Read below to find out!
+Read our gutter cleaning price guide below to find out!

 The average cost of hiring someone to clean your guttering will depend on the size and height of the property, along with ease of access to the gutters.
 But assuming there is easy access up to the typical second storey gutter height, then the cost for a typical semi-detached property would be around £125.